 Uliana represents clients in various industries, including construction, manufacturing, restaurant and food, waste disposal, logistics and carriers, service and sales, as well as tech.

-Uliana holds two law degrees, the first from Irkutsk State University in Russia.
-Uliana has been in private practice as a litigator since graduating from Loyola Law School in 2008 in the top 15 percent of her class.
+Uliana has two law degrees, graduating from a Russian law school in 2002 with the “red diploma” (the highest honor available at that time) and from Loyola Law School of Los Angeles in 2008 in the top 15 percent of her class.
 While at Loyola, she served both as an executive research editor on the Loyola of Los Angeles Law Review and as the Chief Justice of the Scott Moot Court Appellate Advocacy Honors Board.
 She also received the Best Brief Award in an appellate advocacy competition and was invited to join the St. Thomas More and Alpha Sigma Nu Law Honor Societies because of her high academic achievement.